Updated: December 10, 2024

-Buying property in Cascais Portugal Home to some of the most popular beaches in the Portuguese Riviera, beautiful summer days and mild winters graced by scenic views of the coastline, and a few of the most prestigious golf courses in the world, the Cascais region offers residents and visitors from across the globe a culturally rich and family-friendly lifestyle.
-Without a doubt, buying property in Cascais, Portugal, is a great investment for non-EU and European citizens alike.
+Buying property in Cascais Portugal Home to some of the most popular beaches on the Portuguese Riviera, beautiful summer days and mild winters graced by scenic views of the coastline, and a few of the most prestigious golf courses in the world, the Cascais region offers residents and visitors from across the globe a culturally rich and family-friendly lifestyle.
+Without a doubt buying property in Cascais is an excellent investment for non-EU and European citizens alike.

 In this comprehensive article, we offer insight into life in the stunning Portuguese Riviera, just west of the cosmopolitan capital of Portugal, Lisbon.
-We will also explore the essential steps of purchasing properties in Cascais – from real estate listings in the Cascais area to understanding the buying process and creating a budget before you buy property.
-This guide will also lead you to discover more about the value of working with a buyer’s agent or other real estate professionals who can assist you with their expertise in negotiating fair property prices, handling paperwork, and ensuring a smooth sale process.
+We will also explore the essential steps of purchasing properties in Cascais – from scouting out the ideal property in the Cascais area to understanding the buying process.
+This guide will also lead you to discover more about the value of working with a buyer’s agent or other real estate professionals who can assist you with their expertise in negotiating fair property prices, handling paperwork, and ensuring a smooth purchase process.

 Why should you buy property in Cascais?

-Whether you’re in search of private detached houses with swimming pools in a quiet suburb or a coastal apartment in the perfect location for beach lovers who enjoy surfing and watching the waves crash on scenic beaches such as Praia da Rainha, Cascais offers real estate listings that cater to every lifestyle need.
-The Cascais region is located in close proximity to Lisbon and is famous for amenities that include five-star restaurants, convenient supermarkets, popular beaches, and many international schools.
+Whether you’re in search of a private detached house with a private swimming pool in a quiet suburb or a coastal apartment in the perfect location, Cascais offers real estate listings that cater to every lifestyle.
+Located in close proximity to the capital of Lisbon (just a short 30-minute drive), the Cascais region is famous for amenities that include five-star restaurants and popular beaches, such as Praia da Rainha.
+Cascais and Estoril are also home to 13 of the best international schools in the country, with a further two located in Carcavelos.

 Can foreigners buy property in Cascais?

-There are no restrictions to foreign investors and expats buying properties in Cascais or anywhere in Portugal for that matter.
-With the assistance of a real estate professional like a local real estate agent or buyer’s agent, purchasing your dream home in Cascais will be a relatively easy process.
-A real estate professional’s support and assistance will help you make a sound investment decision.
+Foreign investors and expats are free to buy properties in Cascais or anywhere in Portugal.
+With the assistance of a real estate professional, such as a local real estate agent in Cascais or buyer’s agent, purchasing your dream home in Cascais will be a relatively straightforward process.
+A real estate professional’s support and assistance will help you make a sound property investment decision.

-If you are buying property in Portugal with plans to relocate to this beautiful country, you will need to apply for residency.
+If you are buying a property in Portugal and plan to relocate to this beautiful country, you will need to apply for residency.
 Some of the most popular visa options for non-EU citizens include the D7 Visa (Retirement or Passive Income Visa), the Digital Nomad Visa, and the Portugal Golden Visa program.

 Key reasons to buy property in the Cascais region